mArm-ch/spring-entities-generator/README.md

 ## Definition file

-There are 2 example files provided with the tool in the root folder :
+There are 4 example files provided with the tool in the `./definition` folder :
 - `definition-example.json`
 - `definition-example-complex.json`
+- `definition-example.yaml`
+- `definition-example-complex.yaml`

 ### JSON
 ```json